-Now that you know what a cup essentially is, how do you prepare yourself to make the big switch?
-For starters don’t feel pressured to make this decision.
-Menstruation plays a crucial part in a woman’s lifestyle and one has to be mentally prepared.
-Periods are personal experiences so the idea of introducing something new to your body can be challenging.
+Now that you know what a cup essentially is, how do you prepare yourself to make the switch?
+For starters, don’t feel pressured to make this decision.
+Menstruation plays a crucial part in your lifestyle.
+Periods are personal experiences, and the idea of introducing something new to your body can be challenging.

-Talk to a medical practitioner and get their opinion and speak to your peers who are currently using a cup.
-Once you make the switch take your time to get habituated and once you’re comfortable you’ll never want to go back.
+Talk to a medical practitioner and get their opinion or speak to your peers who are cup users.
+There are enough resources available online to help you make the switch as well.
+Once you start using a cup, take your time to get habituated.
+Once you’re comfortable using a cup, we promise you’ll never want to go back.